iddinev/rsync_backup/README.md

-# Raspberry rsync script
+# Rudimentary rsync backup/restore script
-## Rudimentary script + systemd timer/service to do incremental rsync rootfs backups to a mounted storage.
+## Script + systemd timer/service to do incremental rsync rootfs backups to a mounted storage.

 The script keeps and rotates several backups.
 It can be configured to keep a preset amount of backups, and when it reaches that number it starts using the oldest backup as the incremental base for the new one - this is done to minimize the backup creation time and read/writes needed.
 Automatically deletes the new backup dir if the backup fails for some reason.
 Script is configured through internal variables.